Avigdor Lieberman

-Lieberman entered the Knesset in 1999, and has served in numerous roles in the government, including as Minister of National Infrastructure, Minister of Transportation, and Minister of Strategic Affairs.
+Born and raised in Soviet Moldova, Lieberman immigrated to Israel with his family in 1978.
+He entered the Knesset in 1999, and has served in numerous roles in the government, including as Minister of National Infrastructure, Minister of Transportation, and Minister of Strategic Affairs.
 He served as Deputy Prime Minister under Prime Ministers Ehud Olmert and Benjamin Netanyahu.
 He served under Netanyahu as Minister of Foreign Affairs from 2009 to 2012 and 2013 to 2015 and as Minister of Defense from 2016 to 2018.
 On 14 November 2018, he resigned as Defense Minister because of a ceasefire in Gaza which he characterized as "surrendering to terror."

 He is the founder and leader of the secular nationalist Yisrael Beiteinu (Israel Our Home) party, whose electoral base initially consisted overwhelmingly of Russian-speaking immigrants from the former Soviet Union, but later attracted broader support.
 Lieberman has stated his opposition to forming a coalition with religious parties and refused to join Benjamin Netanyahu's coalition in April 2019.
 As a result of the arrival in Israel during the 1990s of about one million Russian-speaking immigrants, Yisrael Beiteinu has regularly played the "king-maker" role in Israel's coalition governments.
-He was replaced in the Knesset by Elina Bardach-Yalov when he became the Finance minister.
+He was replaced in the Knesset by Elina Bardach-Yalov when he became the finance minister.

+Lieberman is a polarizing figure in Israeli politics due to his hardliner positions on the Israeli-Palestinian conflict.
+His name is associated with the 2004 Lieberman Plan, which advocates land swaps between Israel and the Palestinian Authority and the barring of Arab Israelis from Israeli citizenship unless they swear a loyalty oath to Israel.
+While this has been decried as discriminatory, this however makes him unique among right-wing Israeli figures in that he is not categorically opposed to any form of two-state solution and even ready to cede land from the pre-1967 borders.
+He is nonetheless also known for rhetoric considered violent and hawkish in times of military escalation.
+During the 2018–2019 Gaza border protests and the Gaza war, he iterated that there are "no innocents in Gaza".